 Exfoliation is the process of removing the top layer of dead skin.
 You can use a scrub or use a small brush for that purpose.
-Exploitation helps combat acne by removing dead skin cells that clog pores resulting in the sebum build up.
+Exploitation helps combat acne by removing dead skin cells that clog pores resulting in the sebum build-up.

 2. Avoid sugary foods

-Processed foods and those rich in sugar elevate levels of hormone insulin which in return increases sebum production.
+Processed foods and those rich in sugar elevate levels of the hormone insulin which in return increases sebum production.
 It is, therefore, important to steer clear of bread, cakes, and soft drinks.
 Asides the skin, these foods are not too good for your eyes.
 Instead eat natural foods with a low glycemic index such as vegetables, fruits, and legumes.

 3. Reduce stress

-The stress hormone cortisol may increase production of sebum and skin inflammation hence worsening acne.
-Stress can also slow wound healing process by a great extent.
+The stress hormone cortisol may increase the production of sebum and skin inflammation hence worsening acne.
+Stress can also slow the wound healing process by a great extent.
 Try relaxing techniques such as getting enough sleep, meditating, exercising and practicing yoga.